• Home

 You may have heard the saying that Melbourne can experience, “… four seasons in one day.”
 Well, it true!
 The best way to dress in Melbourne is in layers.
 In Summer, temperatures can reach the high 30’s, and it’s likely to be a dry heat.
 This means that, along with normal summer clothing, a broad brimmed hat is essential.
 In Winter, day time temperatures average a cooler 14 degrees, so warm clothing and a light rain coat and umbrella are necessary.
 In Spring and Autumn, as mentioned above, layered clothing will serve you well.

-Where to Stay in Auckland: Recommended Hotels
+Where to Stay in Melbourne: Recommended Hotels

 Although hotels are located throughout the broader city area, there are two popular accommodation centres.
 Melbourne’s city centre, with hotels covering all price points, is, as you would expect, centrally located, with the majority of the city’s many restaurants, cafes, and attractions, within walking distance.
 Since you’ve come to this site with hopes to find a bunch of suggested day trips from Melbourne, I highly advise you to stay near the city centre so guided tours can pick you up easily.